|

 Paper towels for kitchen use

 Kitchen type trash bags (with ties).
-We suggest that you hang one from the hook which we have in the kitchen for that purpose.
+Large bags when full are too heavy for our staff.
+We suggest that you hang a kitchen bag from the hook which we have in the kitchen for that purpose.
 When full, just put the bag in the garbage can outside the door.
 Garbage pickup is daily.

 To save your back, avoid packing excessively heavy coolers and boxes